zikula/core/docs/Setup/Upgrade.md

 - Copy old files to _new_ locations:
     - Copy your previous installation's `/app/config/custom_parameters.yml` to `/config/services_custom.yaml` in your new installation.
         - note the name change and the suffix changed from `.yml` to `.yaml`
+        - When the upgrade to 3.1.0 is complete, the file will be deleted because the values are moved to config files.
     - Copy your _compatible_ custom theme to the `src/extensions` directory (There is no `/themes` directory any longer).
         - After upgrade, the site will default to the ZikulaBootstrapTheme until you complete testing of your custom theme.
     - Return _compatible_ modules (extensions) to the `src/extensions` directory.